movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 operations join this shared open transaction one sector or inode update at a time, or one complete namespace operation at a time.

-`VOP_CREATE` and `VOP_MKDIR` insert the inode item, inode backreference, directory hash item, and directory index item together with the parent's size, sequence, mtime, and ctime update.
+`VOP_CREATE`, `VOP_MKDIR`, and `VOP_SYMLINK` insert the inode item, inode
+backreference, directory hash item, and directory index item with the parent's size, sequence, mtime, and ctime update.
 Hash collisions append records to one packed hash item.
 The parent vnode lock protects its directory entries;
 a mount namespace lock serializes highest-object-ID allocation across